Message from our Minister

 The Lord says, “I will make you wise.
 I will show you where to go.
 I will guide you and watch over you.”
 (Psalm32:8) ICB.

 We live in a moment of history that presents us with the conflation of some calamitous manifestations: (a) a climate emergency which has brought us face to face with the total destruction of the Earth and the extinction of life as we know it.
 The devastation of the rainforests, the burning Amazon, the desertification of Sub-Saharan Africa, the floods, hurricanes, and heat waves are the evidence of humankind’s hubris to undo what God has created.
 We pray and hope that the COP30 in Brazil will come up with radical measures to restore mother earth. (b) Today, in far too many cases, national politics is dominated by narrow, ethnic nationalisms, racism, authoritarianism, legitimized bigotry, and religious zealotry.
-The extremism of sidelining others. (c) On top of all these comes the Hurrican Melissa, ushering in crises of fear, uncertainty, and devastation in the Carribean Islands.
+The extremism of side-lining others. (c) On top of all these comes the Hurricane Melissa, ushering in crises of fear, uncertainty, and devastation in the Caribean Islands.
 In all these, God is looking for advocates who will be prudent stewards of his world that he loved and loves so much by sending his and only son Jesus Christ.

 This is a time of transition for all of us.
 The wars around us in some parts of the world make us feel uncertain of what lies ahead.
 The poverty levels globally and even in this country are alarming.
 Even with all this around us, the Advent season is knocking; no one can stop it: